 Radiofrequency ablation has an 80% success rate when performed in patients who had 2 successful medial branch blocks prior to the ablation.

 Radiofrequency ablation is covered by all health insurance plans.
 If there is any cost to you (co-pay, deductible) you will be notified ahead of time.

 You will be monitored in the recovery area for 30 minutes.
 You may have mild soreness which can be managed with ice or ibuprofen.
 Recovery is generally very short and you may return to work the next day.
 Over the next 4-6 weeks, you should experience a significant reduction in pain and other symptoms.
 You should start a PT course.

 How do you prepare for radiofrequency ablation?

 Please wear loose fitting clothes and bring someone to escort you home.
 If you will be having IV sedation, do not eat solid food for 6 hours prior.
 You may drink water, apple juice or black coffee for up to 2 hours before your procedure.

-When Radiofrequency Ablation is performed on the knee, the procedure is done via small needles around the knee capsule.
+Radiofrequency Ablation of the knee is performed via small needles that are placed around the knee capsule.